 Finally, exercising vigorously before or after eating can also cause bloat in dogs.

-Conventional Treatment of Dog Bloat
+Conventional Treatment of Bloating in Dogs

 If you suspect your dog is suffering from bloat, don’t waste any time.
 Take him to the vet immediately!